Abardeh Rural District

 Abardeh Rural District (دهستان ابرده) is in Shandiz District of Torqabeh and Shandiz County, (Note: Formerly Binalud County) Razavi Khorasan province, Iran.
 Its capital is the village of Abardeh-ye Olya.

 History

-After the 2006 National Census, Torqabeh District was separated from Mashhad County in the establishment of Binalud County, (Note: Renamed Torqabeh and Shandiz County) and Abardeh Rural District was created in the new Shandiz District.
+In 2007, Torqabeh District was separated from Mashhad County in the establishment of Binalud County, (Note: Renamed Torqabeh and Shandiz County) and Abardeh Rural District was created in the new Shandiz District.

 Demographics

 Population

-At the time of the 2011 census, the rural district's population was 7,866 in 2,318 households.
+At the time of the 2011 National Census, the rural district's population was 7,866 in 2,318 households.
 The 2016 census measured the population of the rural district as 6,614 in 2,127 households.
 The most populous of its nine villages was Abardeh-ye Olya, with 3,177 people.